boardzilla/boardzilla-docs/docs/game/board.md

 that pieces are visible only to some players and hidden from others.
 In Boardzilla, "hiding" a Game Element means that the properties of that element are no longer visible.
-For example if one of our example `Card` instances was flipped over, the player would be able to see that it was an instance of the `Card` class, but `card.suit` and `card.number` would be `undefined`.
+For example if one of our example `Card` instances was flipped over, the player would be able to see only that it was an instance of the `Card` class, but it's properties, like `name`, `suit` and `number` or any others would be `undefined`.

 This can be accomplished in a number of ways, the simplest being [`hideFromAll`](../api/classes/GameElement#hidefromall).
 There are many [other